salihkiraz/osticket-auth-saml/README.md

 #versions support

-Osticket 1.12.x  and Osticket 1.14.x  ( Other verisons no tested)
+Osticket 1.12.x  and Osticket 1.14.x and 1.15.x ( Other verisons no tested)

 #Settings